Tarynmoore/Social-Media/README.md

 + /api/users - can be used to GET all users and POST new users
 + /api/users/:userId - PUT to update a user with the required params, DELETE a user, and GET a single user by id.
 + /api/users/:userId/friends/:friendId - POST to add a new friend to an existing user, and DELETE a friend from an existing user.
++ This link shows all the user routes:
 [Untitled_ Aug 31, 2022 12_22 PM.webm](https://user-images.githubusercontent.com/101439331/187751562-ee3228e9-204b-46ee-aff3-398ddd942123.webm)